 B. Rules and Governing Law.

+In the event the parties are unable to resolve the dispute via informal dispute resolution within thirty (30) days of notification of a dispute, the parties may proceed with arbitration.
 The arbitration will be administered by the American Arbitration Association (“AAA”) in accordance with the AAA’s Consumer Arbitration Rules and the Supplementary Procedures for Consumer Related Disputes (the “AAA Rules”) then in effect, except as modified by this Arbitration Agreement.
-The AAA Rules are available at www.adr.org or by calling the AAA at 1-800-778-7879.
+The AAA Rules are available at www.adr.org.

 The parties agree that the arbitrator (“Arbitrator”), and not any federal, state, or local court or agency, shall have exclusive authority to resolve any disputes relating to the interpretation, applicability, enforceability or formation of this Arbitration Agreement, including any claim that all or any part of this Arbitration Agreement is void or voidable.
 The Arbitrator shall also be responsible for determining all threshold arbitrability issues, including issues relating to whether the Terms are unconscionable or illusory and any defense to arbitration, including waiver, delay, laches, or estoppel.